I Am the Best: Background and composition

-The three-minute, 28-second song is composed in the key of C major with a tempo of 128 beats per minute.
-It has been described as a powerful, energetic, self-confident anthem similar to "Fire" (2009), 2NE1's debut single.
-"I Am the Best" incorporates a range of musical influences (electronic, electro house, hip-hop, African rhythms and reggae), synthesizers, Middle Eastern-inspired strings in the song's middle eight, and chants.
-Calling it "the gold standard of anthemic bangers about self-confidence", Brag reviewer L. Singh cited "CL’s free-flowing rap" and the song's "often bordering on jarring" electronic soundscape.
-A Rolling Stone article noted the song's ability to bridge cultures and genres, "gloriously weav[ing] a Middle Eastern synth line in the middle of a glossy electro-pop track."
-An empowerment anthem, its lyrics explore self-confidence, dominance and narcissism.
+"I Am the Best" is three minutes and 28 seconds long.
+It incorporates a range of musical styles (electronic, electro house, hip-hop, African rhythms and reggae), synthesizers, Middle Eastern-inspired strings in the song's middle eight, and chants.
+Critics described the genre as electro house and electropop.
+Tim Chan from Rolling Stone noted the song's ability to bridge cultures and genres, "gloriously weav[ing] a Middle Eastern synth line in the middle of a glossy electro-pop track."
+Sociology professor John Lie highlighted the song as an example of the innovation of K-pop's formula, noting that it "subtly subverts the K-pop aesthetic and ethos" by incorporating a variety of different influences.
+The song is recognized as an empowerment anthem, with its lyrics centered around themes of self-confidence and narcissism.